1-Lefschetz contact solvmanifolds: Preliminaries

 No result for $K$-contact compact manifolds analogous to Theorem \ref{thm: compact sasakian are hard-Lefschetz} can exist, as counterexamples are known.
-A noteworthy family of examples of this kind is provided in \cite{Cagliari 4}: they are $5$-dimensional, $K$-contact, hard-Lefschetz, formal in the sense of Sullivan, of Tievsky type (a condition on the minimal model known to be possessed by all Sasakian manifolds), and arising as $S^1$-bundles over a $4$-dimensional compact symplectic solvmanifold of completely solvable type.
+A noteworthy family of examples of this kind is provided in \cite{Cagliari 4}: they are $5$-dimensional, $K$-contact, hard-Lefschetz, formal in the sense of Sullivan, and of Tievsky type (a condition on the minimal model known to be possessed by all Sasakian manifolds), and they arise as $S^1$-bundles over a $4$-dimensional compact symplectic solvmanifold of completely solvable type.
 See, in particular, \cite[Theorem 4.1]{Cagliari 4}.
-We review solvmanifolds in the next sections, and exhibit more examples of $K$-contact manifolds without compatible Sasakian structures.
+We review solvmanifolds in the next two sections.

-We prove below that plenty of nilmanifolds admitting invariant contact structures are of this kind (see Theorem \ref{thm: odd benson-gordon}).
-This is a contact counterpart of the classical result of Benson and Gordon, which we review in the next section.